 I know a lot of people who carry the small half litre life-systems style flasks, as they’re light and compact (Andy Parkin was the first hardcore climber I met who always carried a flask, which I found surprising at the time).
-Personally I’m not a fan of the really small flasks as I find they get cold too quick, but then I’m a hot tea nazi.
+Personally, I’m not a fan of the really small flasks as I find they get cold too quickly, but then I’m a hot tea nazi.

-Flasks come in two main types, the 12 hour ones and the 24 hours ones, with ‘hot’ water rather than lukewarm, being about a third of what it’s rated on the box.
-A bigger flask will always stays longer than a tiny one, as I guess it has more dead air around it compared to a skinny slim style model, and I tend to carry a 1+ litre flask instead of a nalgene bottle on day routes.
+Flasks come in two main types, the 12-hour ones and the 24 hours ones, with ‘hot water rather than lukewarm, being about a third of what it’s rated on the box.
+A bigger flask will always stay longer than a tiny one, as I guess it has more dead air around it compared to a skinny slim style model, and I tend to carry a 1+ litre flask instead of a Nalgene bottle on day routes.
 (Having a flask of tea in the car is also great at the end of the day along with biscuits!).

 Where the humble flask really shines is on expeditions, especially arctic and Antarctic trips or in the high mountains.
 What they’re used for is creating a once a day cooking system that greatly increases efficiency as well as lowers the amount of suffering.